 Radical Perineal Prostatectomy

-Tulane is among the most experienced Departments in the country in performance of radical perineal prostatectomy.
-This approach is through an incision made in the perineum (between the scrotum and the anus).
-Those urologists who are specially trained in this low-morbidity approach offer this procedure.
-Recovery is usually quicker and return to normal activity is easier using this approach.
+Tulane Urology is among the most experienced centers in the country performing radical perineal prostatectomy.
+This approach involves an incision in the perineum (the area between the scrotum and anus) and is offered by specially trained urologists.
+Recovery is generally quicker and return to normal activities is often easier with this approach.

 Laparoscopic Prostatectomy

-- urinary tract infection (A catheter drains your bladder for approximately two weeks)
+- Urinary tract infection: A catheter will drain your bladder for about two weeks post-surgery.